 In the last week of the year, the team also found a bulla (seal impression) of Gedaliah the son of Pashur, one of Jeremiah’s accusers mentioned in Jeremiah 38:1.

 In 2008, the team discovered a water tunnel more than 150 feet long that might have been the conduit King David’s forces used to conquer the city in the 10th century.
 Dr. Mazar called the excavation of the tunnel almost entirely an “Armstrong College enterprise.”

 In late 2009 and early 2010, Herbert W. Armstrong College again was involved in Mazar’s excavations and helped unearth walls in what is believed to be a royal complex built by King Solomon.
 The city wall, located in the Ophel, is estimated to be more than 200 feet long and stands almost 20 feet high.

 In 2012, Mazar resumed excavations on King Solomon’s complex at the Ophel and Herbert W. Armstrong College students returned to Jerusalem.
 In its largest contribution yet, over 20 representatives from the college assisted with the excavation.
 During this phase, the college established the Key to David’s City website to assist Dr. Mazar in publicizing her excavations in real time.
 Dr. Mazar continued the second phase in the summer of 2013, and was once again furnished with over a dozen Armstrong College student and alumni volunteers.

-Currently featured in an archaeological exhibit on the campus of Herbert W. Armstrong College in Edmond, Okla. are ancient artifacts from the First Temple Period found in all these excavations.
-Most notable of which are the two Hebrew bullae of Gedaliah and Jehucal found in the writings of the prophet Jeremiah, discovered during the excavation of the Palace of David.
+From January 2012 to October 2015 an archaeological exhibit was featured on the campus of Herbert W. Armstrong College in Edmond, Okla. with ancient artifacts from the First Temple Period found in all these excavations.
+Most notable were the two Hebrew bullae of Gedaliah and Jehucal found in the writings of the prophet Jeremiah, discovered during the excavation of the Palace of David.